 Architects drawings for conversion of Island House from Jill Manson

 Knight Frank estate agents letter re auction price of island from Jill Manson

-Conversations with Jill Manson, Island West.
+Conversations with Jill Manson.
 I am most grateful to Jill for her help with the provision of information about Island

 The Reputed Manor of Ashford by William Whiteman